Adult Services invoke business continuity plan

 "I'd like to take this opportunity to ask for patience at this critical time and to assure all our residents that we will prioritise those adults who need vital social care services as a matter of urgency."

 If you or someone you know needs practical help with daily living, there are organisations that can provide help and support.
-Visit Get help at home with daily living to search for organisations that can help support you.
+Visit Help at home to search for organisations that can help support you.

 AskSARA (https://powys.livingmadeeasy.org.uk/language) is an online self-help guide providing expert advice and information on products and equipment for older and disabled adults.
 Answer some questions about yourself and your environment and you'll receive a free personalised report, providing clear, tailored advice written by experts on ways to help with your daily activities.